RonaldTinashe/Morabaraba.Core/README.md

             there has been no shot in the most recent ten moves
         * Both competitors are in the moving phase and all their cows have no empty neighbours

+## Error Codes

+* Placement expected
+* Movement expected
+* No new mill formed
+* Shooting target in a mill
+* Moving phase but movement not on neighbouring junctions
+* Mill cannot be reformed
+* Junction occupied
+* Junction empty